venkyz1/sample1/README.md

 # sample1
 Hi everyone
-this is my first demo repo
+This is my first demo repo